 Material

-The first thing you may think of when getting your pillow is comfort.
+The first thing you may think of when getting your nursing pillow is comfort.
 We recommend a pearl cotton filling as not only is it super comfy for mum and baby, but it also provides ultimate support.

 It's important to get one with a nursing pillow cover that can be removed.
 This is to ensure that you can wash it easily as let's face it, feeding time can get messy!
 It is also good to get a pillow with a cooling cover.
 This can help both baby and mum stay at a nice temperature and keep them comfortable when nursing.